Sigma Designs: Xvid controversy

 In July 2002, Sigma Designs released an MPEG-4 video codec called the REALmagic MPEG-4 Video Codec.
 Before long, people testing this new codec found that it contained considerable portions of Xvid code.
 Sigma Designs was contacted and confirmed that a programmer had based REALmagic on Xvid, but assured that all GPL code would be replaced to avoid copyright infringement.
 When Sigma Designs released the supposedly rewritten REALmagic codec, the Xvid developers immediately disassembled it and concluded that it still contained Xvid code, only rearranged in an attempt to disguise its presence.
 The Xvid developers decided to stop work and go public to force Sigma Designs to respect the terms of the GPL.
-After articles were published in Slashdot and The Inquirer, in August 2002 Sigma Designs agreed to publish their source code.
+After articles were published in Slashdot and The Inquirer, in August 2002 Sigma Designs agreed to publish its source code.